gopala-kr/ldr/z_cms.md

 </ul>
 <p></div></div></p>

+<p>WordPress is undoubtedly the best content management system for someone who wants to set up and manage a website without having to type a single line of code. <a href="https://wordpress.com/" target="_blank">WordPress.com</a> lets anyone set up a WordPress-powered site in minutes, even offering free hosting with a URL in the format of <i>yoursitename</i>.wordpress.com.
+Note: wordpress.com is not to be confused with wordpress.org, which hosts downloads of WordPress software, themes, and plugins for those who wish to set up a WordPress installation on their own server or web host.</p>

 From it’s humble beginnings as a simple blogging platform in 2003, WordPress has revolutionised the way websites are designed & built.